zencart/documentation/content/user/new_user_topics/what_files.md

 ---
 title: How do I determine which files to edit?
-description: In Zen Cart, how do I determine which files to edit?
+description: Where do I make the change?
 category: template
 weight: 10
 ---